- Western Michigan University's speech pathology and audiology program was one of the first two such programs in the country.

 - Doctor of Audiology (Au.D.)

-- Both of the Department of Speech Pathology and Audiology's graduate programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech Language Hearing Association.
+- Both of the Department of Speech, Language and Hearing Sciences graduate programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech Language Hearing Association.

 Did you know?